dream-hunter/netflow/README.md

 If you gather netflow v9 information, you have to enable v9templates as well.
 Sensors (routers) may not send v9template instantly after enabling device, so you have to wait a few minutes before it appears.**

 # KNOWN ISSUES:
-- Daemons stops on reboot postgres servers;
+- Daemons stops on reboot postgres servers.
+Will be fixed soon.

 # CHANGELOG: